Student Clerkship Policies

 - You are encouraged and expected to ask questions of your residents and faculty members regarding specific Responsibilities and expectations and regarding ob/gyn topics.
 Be sure you approach your resident at an appropriate time during an appropriate situation (i.e. not during a stat C-section, not in front of a patient, etc.).

 - Residents and faculty may assign additional individual assignments.
 These should be completed as specifically instructed.

 - Check out with you resident before you leave at the end of each day.

 - A skills log will be distributed to you at orientation.
-Each of the skills should be initiated and dated by a resident, faculty or nurse when that skill has been mastered. (sample skills log )
+Each of the skills should be initialed and dated by a resident, faculty or nurse when that skill is performed or observed.

 - Your charting becomes a portion of the medical record, a legal document.